tier4/AutowareArchitectureProposal.iv/planning/scenario_planning/lane_driving/behavior_planning/behavior_path_planner/Readme.md

 - The distance to the goal of your vehicle is lower than threshold (default: < `1m`)
 - The speed of the vehicle is 0.

-#### **Collision check with obstacles in shoulder lane**
+#### **Safe check with obstacles in shoulder lane**

-1. Calculate ego-vehicle's footprint on pull out path between from current position to merge end point and object's polygon in shoulder lane
+1. Calculate ego-vehicle's footprint on pull out path between from current position to merge end point.
+(Illustrated by blue frame)
+2. Calculate object's polygon which is located in shoulder lane
-2. If a distance between the footprint and the polygon is lower than the threshold (default: `1.5 m`), that is judged as a unsafe path
+3. If a distance between the footprint and the polygon is lower than the threshold (default: `1.5 m`), that is judged as a unsafe path

 ![pull_out](./image/pull_out_fig1.drawio.svg)